Flight-Free-UK/flight_free_uk_website/source/posts/lets-get-down-to-business.html.markdown

 On average, business and first-class tickets are five times the price of an economy seat, and many airlines rely on that revenue in order to offer low prices for the rest of the seats.

-It’s the long-haul routes that have those premium seats available that are going to suffer.
+Long-haul routes that have premium seats are most likely to suffer.
 For transatlantic routes, 10% of tickets are for premium seats, and they make up 50% of the revenue.
 So you don’t need to lose many of those passengers before the profitability of that journey starts to come into question.
-So do you reduce the frequency of flights?
-Push up prices on other seats?

 There is speculation that if the number of business flights continues to fall, airlines will have to put up prices on other tickets to make those routes profitable.